 Grandfather teaching his granddaughter how to play the guitar

 There are some requirements in order to use this new qualified distribution.
 First, a 529 account must be open for the beneficiary for 15 years.
 Second, the Roth IRA must be for the same beneficiary of the 529.
 Third, your contributions—which are also known as the principal—must have been in your Ohio 529 account for at least five years before the Roth IRA rollover.
-Fourth, you can only roll over 529 funds up to the yearly Roth IRA contribution limit, which is $6,500 for 2023.
+Fourth, you can only roll over 529 funds up to the yearly Roth IRA contribution limit.
 Fifth, the lifetime maximum 529 amount allowed for the Roth IRA rollover is $35,000.

 This new qualified distribution joins many other tax-free 529 withdrawals, which can be used to pay for: